lambdaclass/miden-node/bin/network-monitor/README.md

 - `MIDEN_MONITOR_WALLET_FILEPATH`: Path where the wallet account is located
 - `MIDEN_MONITOR_COUNTER_FILEPATH`: Path where the network account is located
 - `MIDEN_MONITOR_COUNTER_INCREMENT_INTERVAL`: Interval at which to send the increment counter transaction
+- `MIDEN_MONITOR_COUNTER_LATENCY_TIMEOUT`: Maximum time to wait for a counter update after submitting a transaction

 ## Commands